indexdata/localindices/doc/mike-notes.md

 * id -- unique key, used to know when updates are provided

 (Although, oddly, the word `database` occurs nowhere in `schema.xml` -- so I don't know where this is defined.
+It's in `schema-minimal.xml` but I assume that is not used, as it lacks many important fields.
 Also, the primary-key quality of the `id` field is inherited from the example `schema.xml` included with Solr distributions.)

 The `localindices` code can run against several different backends.
 But one of them (plain files) is mostly a proof-of-concept, not intended